boxingbeetle/softfab/src/softfab/docs/concepts/taskdefs/contents.md

 There is no wrapper configuration page on the Control Center: instead the inputs, output and parameters of a wrapper are defined as part of a framework.

-### Execution Wrapper versus Extraction Wrapper<a id="extract"></a>

-With SoftFab it is possible to store [mid-level data](../midlevel/) and to visualize this data by plotting trend graphs (number of lines of code, number of problems reported by a static code check tool etc.) This mid-level data has to be extracted from a low-level log report or from the executing environment and stored in the factory.
-The following two ways are available to send the extracted mid-level data to the Control Center:

-execution wrapper
-:   Mid-level data can extracted as part of the task execution; the data is included in the execution results file.

-extraction wrapper
-:   Mid-level data can be extracted by a separate extraction wrapper, which runs as a separate "shadow" task.

-It is possible to do task post-processing, such as extraction of mid-level data, as a separate "shadow" task.
-A "shadow" task always runs directly after the execution task when it finished and before a next execution task starts (if any).
-An "extraction" task (as opposed to "execution" task) does not appear in the list of tasks belonging to the job.
-The advantage of a separate "extraction wrapper" is mainly to split mid-level data extraction from the execution wrapper.
-Sometimes another more suitable script language is used (e.g. Perl or Python) to do the data extraction from low level (text) reports.
-The extraction task must produce a file called 'extracted.properties', containing the mid-level data fields and their values.
-It is not possible to extract mid-level data in both the wrapper script (execution task) and the extractor script (extraction task) for the same task (framework).
-It is strongly advised not to put 'data.<key\>=<value\>' in both the files: 'results.properties' and 'extracted.properties'.

-If the "Extract" checkbox is checked on the framework definition edit page, it means the tasks that use this framework will have a "shadow" task attached to them to perform mid-level data extraction.
-The wrapper for a shadow task is slightly different tough: they use different file names for the wrapper script and for the results file.
-The extraction wrapper file is called 'extractor._ext_', where the extension is specific for the chosen script language.

 ## Framework Definition<a id="frameworkdef"></a>

 You can [define frameworks](../../../FrameworkIndex) in the Control Center configuration.